glytchtech/ESPCam/README.md

 This repo contains all the relevant files to build your own low cost, self contained ESPCam!
 Bill of Materials with relevant (Amazon Affiliate) links down below!

+All links are as of December 17th, 2019
 * $8.50ea ESP32 Cam Module: https://amzn.to/2Z2IYp7
-* $1.60ea u.FL to SMA pig tail: https://amzn.to/38PtpWi
+* $2.50ea u.FL to SMA pig tail: https://amzn.to/2uKZqPQ
 * $1.70ea Stubby Antenna 3dbi: https://amzn.to/2MbvqlQ
 * $0.90ea TP4056 Battery Module: https://amzn.to/34w5ZBW
 * Free 18650 Cell: Recycled from bad laptop battery
 * $7.99 CP2102 UART Programmer: https://amzn.to/2MavQcj

-A couple M3x6 screws and some super glue are needed for assembly
+A couple M3x6 screws and some super glue are also needed for assembly

 ![One Cam](https://github.com/glytchtech/ESPCam/blob/master/Images/one%20cam.jpg)
 ![Three Cams](https://github.com/glytchtech/ESPCam/blob/master/Images/three%20cams.jpg)